Port Charlotte, Florida

 Port Charlotte is a census-designated place and unincorporated community in Charlotte County, Florida, United States.
 The population was 60,625 at the 2020 census, up from 54,392 at the 2010 census.
-It is part of the Punta Gorda, Florida Metropolitan Statistical Area, included in the North Port-Bradenton, Florida Combined Statistical Area.
+It is included in the Sarasota metropolitan area.

-Port Charlotte was named to the "10 Best Places to Retire", in the United States for the year 2012 by U.S. News & World Report.

 History

 The Calusa originally settled around the Port Charlotte area.
 In 1819, Florida was ceded by the Spanish and became a U.S. territory, and in 1845 Florida became the 27th state.
 For the first 100 years of statehood, the area around Port Charlotte was mostly undeveloped.
 Maps of the area at the turn of the 20th century show that most of the roads and railroads leading into southwest Florida had bypassed the Port Charlotte area.
 Aside from some cattle ranches and small farming, the area was mostly uninhabited.
 This would change when the post-World War II boom opened people's eyes to the possibility of developing land in Florida.